jcadej/TLUD-biochar-reactor/README.md

 The CHIMNEY, which is placed over the fuel chamber and induces higher velocity gas flow as the combustion gas rises in a confined stream through surrounding dense ambient air.

-Reactor fabrication is described in the project wiki and included files: Materials List and .jpg
+Reactor fabrication is described in the project wiki and included files: 'Materials List' and 'TLUD funnel pattern' (which includes pattern for the chimney and draft shell)

 Reactor operation consists of six steps: assembly, loading, ignition, chimney placement, burning, and quenching.
 More detail is given in the project wiki.

+Use of biochar is discussed in the project wiki.